 What Is An Informal Carer?

-An informal carer can be anyone, from your partner, parent, family member, friend, or even a neighbour.
-They can be temporary or permanently caring for someone who had an illness, disability, or simply has care needs.
+An informal Carer can be anyone, from your partner, parent, family member, friend, or even a neighbour.
+They can be temporary or permanently caring for someone who has an illness, disability, or simply has care needs.

 What Is It They Do?